Paya Lebar: Politics

 Paya Lebar covers Aljunied GRC and Tampines GRC which were warded by the Workers' Party and the People's Action Party, respectively.
 One notable Member of Parliament for the ward was the former Secretary-General of the Workers' Party, Low Thia Khiang, where his ward covers a majority of Paya Lebar, including the Paya Lebar Air Base.
 Following his retirement, it was taken over by Gerald Giam.

+From 2025, Paya Lebar will then be covered under Tampines GRC because of the development of Paya Lebar Airbase.